Brachial plexus injury: Traumatic injuries

+Recent nationwide registry data from England and Wales report that traumatic brachial plexus injuries most commonly follow vehicle collisions—with motorcycles/quad bikes the predominant vehicle type—while low-height falls are the next most frequent mechanism, particularly among older adults.
+The study also describes geographic variation in injury burden ("hotspots") and associations with socioeconomic deprivation.

 Prognosis

 The site and type of brachial plexus injury determine the prognosis.
 Avulsion and rupture injuries require timely surgical intervention for any chance of recovery.
 Equally, reconstruction of elbow flexion in patients with pan-plexus injuries should be performed as soon as possible, because delays lead to worse motor outcomes.
+Most closed infra-clavicular injuries due to shoulder dislocation are managed non-operatively initially and data shows that most fail to recover sensory function but recover some motor function.
 For milder injuries involving buildup of scar tissue and for neurapraxia, the potential for improvement varies, but there is a fair prognosis for spontaneous recovery, with a 90–100% return of function.